-Our visit to the French Alps in May included a day spent in the medieval town of Annecy.
+Our trip to the French Alps included a day spent in this lovely medieval town.
 We had a terrific time there.
 Everything aligned: The perfect weather, the beautiful lake and river and the vibrant town streets.
-Having a plan helped too, and so today I’m sharing here the list I had prepared in advance to answer my own questions about what to do in Annecy.
+Having a plan helped too, and so basically I’m sharing here the list and notes I had prepared in advance to answer my own questions about what to do in Annecy.

 Annecy lies between lake and mountain in the most beautiful setting imaginable.
-It’s the largest city in the Haute-Savoie region in France yet it’s only 35 km (22 miles) south of Geneva so if you’re coming in an international flight, you will actually be flying into Switzerland.
+It’s the largest city in the Haute-Savoie region in France yet it’s only 35 km (22 miles) south of Geneva.
+If you’re coming in an international flight, you will actually be flying into Switzerland.

 Annecy is sometimes called “Venice Of The Alps” because the river Thirou runs through the town center in two canals.
 The town is rich in history and has been the seat of regional powerful families for the past 600 years or so.
 Currently, about 50,000 people live in Annecy, so it’s large enough to provide pretty much anything you may need.
 That said, the historic city center is surprisingly small and can be easily explored on foot.

-These are the items I had on my Annecy itinerary.
-I’m going to provide you with an overview, some practical details and our own impressions as well.
-Hopefully, this will help you plan your own trip to this magnificent town.
 The items in our itinerary are organized as a route, so you can literally follow in our footsteps if you like.
 Here’s the Google map I prepared.
-Click here to open the map in Google Maps.

 You can skip this one if you’d like and move on to the next spot.
 With the Annecy tourists information center being just a couple of minutes away from where we parked, I preferred popping over and grabbing a couple of local maps.
 The address is: 1 Rue Jean Jaurès, 74000 Annecy.
 The office is inside a large shopping center and once you enter you can’t miss it.